Find a Party Wall Surveyor

 Figures from Checkatrade

-And your party wall surveyor costs could rocket further if two separate party wall surveyors are used but can’t reach an agreement.
-In this circumstance, a third impartial party wall surveyor is hired to reach a final decision.
+Your party wall surveyor costs could increase further if two separate party wall surveyors are used but can’t reach an agreement.
+In this circumstance, a third independent party wall surveyor is appointed to resolve the dispute and finalise the Party Wall Agreement.

 Repairs to a party wall